 The 2003 Season

-The Austrian GP came after two successive wins for Ferrari in San Marino and Spain; however, Michael still remained four points adrift of the table leader, Raikkonen.
+The Austrian GP came after two successive wins for Ferrari in San Marino and Spain; however, Michael still remained four points behind the table leader, Raikkonen.
 A combination of the new points system and an uninspiring start to the 2003 season caused Schumacher to lag in the title battle.
 Schumacher had to give his everything in Austria to better his chances of winning the championship.

 The battle started even before the race.
-During the qualifying, Raikkonen put up a blistering lap taking provisional pole.
+During the qualifying, Raikkonen put up a blistering lap, taking provisional pole.
 Michael had to respond, and he did so in style.